MercuryHG007/LGM-calculator-reactApp/README.md

 # LetsGrowMore

-Made this TodoList App using ReactJS as an partial internship project at LetsGrowMore.
+Made this Calculator App using ReactJS as an partial internship project at LetsGrowMore.